cldwalker/lightning/README.markdown

 * generated\_file: Location of shell script file generated from config.
 Defaults to ~/.lightning\_completions.
 * ignore\_paths: List of paths to globally ignore when listing completions.
+* complete\_regex: true or false (default is true) Turns on/off Ruby regular expression matching when completing.
+One convience is that a '*' is converted to '.*' ie glob-like behavior.

+  Note: Realize your regular expression normally just match the basename.
+However, since duplicates list their full paths, their full paths are subject to regex matching.
 * shell: Specifies shell script generator used for generating completions.
 Defaults to bash.
 * commands: A list of lightning commands.
 A lightning command is just a shell function which executes a specified shell function with a defined set of paths to autocomplete on.